alexanderbazhenoff/jenkins-pipelines/install-bareos/README.md

 Install Bareos Jenkins pipeline
 -------------------------------------

-A jenkins pipeline for installs and configure Bareos and required third-party components, or a wrapper for [alexanderbazhenoff.linux.bareos](https://github.com/alexanderbazhenoff/ansible-collection-linux/tree/main/roles/bareos) ansible role.
+A jenkins pipeline to install and configure Bareos and required third-party components, or a wrapper for [alexanderbazhenoff.linux.bareos](https://github.com/alexanderbazhenoff/ansible-collection-linux/tree/main/roles/bareos) ansible role.